yxiao168/ratings-api/README.md

 - nodejs
 products:
 - nodejs
-description: 'This code is part of the Microsoft Learn module of the AKS workshop.
+description: "This code is part of the Microsoft Learn module of the AKS workshop.
 It provides the API for the ratings application.
-The API connects to a MongoDB to store and retrieve data.'
+The API connects to a MongoDB to store and retrieve data."
-urlFragment: 'aksworkshop-ratings-api'
+urlFragment: "aksworkshop-ratings-api"
 ---

 # AKS Workshop - ratings-api sample code